Discrete fixed-point theorem

 In discrete mathematics, a discrete fixed-point is a fixed-point for functions defined on finite sets, typically subsets of the integer grid $\mathbb{Z}^n$.

 Discrete fixed-point theorems were developed by Iimura, Murota and Tamura, Chen and Deng and others.
 Yang provides a survey.

 Basic concepts

 Continuous fixed-point theorems often require a continuous function.
 Since continuity is not meaningful for functions on discrete sets, it is replaced by conditions such as a direction-preserving function.
 Such conditions imply that the function does not change too drastically when moving between neighboring points of the integer grid.
 There are various direction-preservation conditions, depending on whether neighboring points are considered points of a hypercube (HGDP), of a simplex (SGDP) etc. See the page on direction-preserving function for definitions.

 Continuous fixed-point theorems often require a convex set.
 The analogue of this property for discrete sets is an integrally-convex set.

+A fixed point of a discrete function f is defined exactly as for continuous functions: it is a point x for which f(x)=x.